Low frequency signal detection via correlated Ramsey measurements: Theory

-where we allow for modification of the external parameters for different experimental realizations $\a_j$.
+where we allow for modification of the external parameters for different experimental realizations.

-We compare the performance of a single DD experiment featuring $M$ $\pi$ pulses and of duration $T = M\tau$, with $N$ Ramsey experiments of total equivalent duration $T = N\tilde\tau$, where $\tilde\tau$ is the sum of the duration of the experiment $\tau_R$ and an overhead time $\tau_o$, as depicted in Fig.~\ref{Fig1}.
+To gain insight on the performance of correlated Ramsey, we compare the performance of a single DD experiment featuring $M$ $\pi$ pulses, and of total duration $T = M\tau$, with $N$ Ramsey experiments of total equivalent duration $T = N\tilde\tau$, where $\tilde\tau$ is the sum of the duration of the experiment $\tau_R$ and an overhead time $\tau_o$, as depicted in Fig.~\ref{Fig1}.
 To do so, we resort to the gain

-In the limit of low frequencies we show that, for a wide range of parameters, $g^k$ grows exponentially as the frequency of the external signal decreases, demonstrating that correlated Ramsey experiments beat sophisticated DD sequences for low frequency sensing.
+In the limit of low frequencies we show that, for a wide range of parameters, $g^\alpha$ grows exponentially as the frequency of the external signal decreases, demonstrating that correlated Ramsey experiments are a suitable experimental procedure for low frequency sensing.